Minneapolis Travel Planning, Fun Facts, Highlights

 October in Minneapolis is characterized by daily high temperatures between 65°F (18°C) and 51°F (10°C) and daily low temperatures between 47°F (8°C) and 36°F (2°C).
 Minnesota is the driest state in the Midwest.

 The Minneapolis-St. Paul International Airport (MSP) is 12 miles from the conference hotel - about a 20 minute drive.
-The cost ranges from Subway/Rail $2.25 to $17 for the Super Shuttle
+The cost ranges from Subway/Rail $2.25 to $17 for the Super Shuttle, to $40 for a taxi.
+For additional information and directions, visit the hotel website.

 Transportation within the city